New Zealand Constitution Act 1852: Implementation

 The first provincial elections were held during 1853.
 The 1853 New Zealand general election for the General Assembly was held between 14 July and 1 October in 1853.
-The Parliament under the Act met in Auckland, at the time the capital, in May 1854.
-This session was concerned primarily with the issue of responsible government, or the ability of the Colonial parliament instead of the governor to appoint its own ministers.
-Prior to the Act, the executive council consisted of Crown servants who were responsible to the governor.
+The Parliament under the act met in Auckland, at the time the capital, in May 1854.
+This session was concerned primarily with the issue of responsible government, or the ability of the colonial parliament instead of the governor to appoint its own ministers.
+Prior to the act, the executive council consisted of Crown servants who were responsible to the governor.
 A motion was passed almost unanimously affirming the ability of Parliament to appoint its own executive council members.
-Three members of the Assembly (and later one from the Legislative Council) were added to the executive council as ministers without portfolio under the leadership of James FitzGerald.
+Three members of the assembly (and later one from the Legislative Council) were added to the executive council as ministers without portfolio under the leadership of James FitzGerald.
 The unofficial members soon resigned.

 After fresh elections the 2nd Parliament met, and the new governor, Sir Thomas Gore Browne, asked Henry Sewell to form the first responsible ministry.

 However, the General Assembly did not have total control of the executive.
 The governor retained reserve powers to disallow legislation and there was the authority of the Crown to disallow legislation even after the governor had given his assent.
-These powers of reservation and disallowance were prerogative powers included in the Act.
+These powers of reservation and disallowance were prerogative powers included in the act.
 This power was limited by the Balfour Declaration of 1926, in that they were to be exercised only on the advice of New Zealand ministers.
-The powers were not continued by the 1986 Constitution Act.
+The powers were not continued by the Constitution Act 1986.

-The powers of the Assembly were given in the Colonial Laws Validity Act 1865, which stated that colonial legislatures had full powers to make laws respecting their own constitution, powers, and procedure.
+The powers of the assembly were given in the Colonial Laws Validity Act 1865 (28 & 29 Vict. c.
+63), which stated that colonial legislatures had full powers to make laws respecting their own constitution, powers, and procedure.

 Amendments

-The Act was amended several occasions, beginning in 1857.
-The New Zealand Parliament did not have the ability to amend all parts of the Act until 1947.
-A number of important amendments were made to the Act by the New Zealand Parliament.
+The act was amended several occasions, beginning in 1857.
+The New Zealand Parliament did not have the ability to amend all parts of the act until 1947.
+A number of important amendments were made to the act by the New Zealand Parliament.

-New Zealand Constitution Amendment Act 1857
+New Zealand Constitution (Amendment) Act 1857

-The first amendment to the Act was made by the British Parliament during 1857.
+The first amendment to the act was made by the British Parliament passing the New Zealand Constitution (Amendment) Act 1857 (20 & 21 Vict. c.
+53).
 This amendment granted the New Zealand General Assembly the ability to amend or repeal all of the provisions of the Constitution Act except provisions such as the establishment of the General Assembly itself and the extent of its legislative powers.